Subic Bay International Airport: Airlines and destinations

+As of 2025, there are no airlines which operate scheduled services from the airport.

 Cargo airlines

-FedEx Express closed its hub at Subic Bay on 6 February 2009; this was the first hub to be closed in FedEx's history.
-The hub operation was relocated to Guangzhou Baiyun International Airport in China and while ground and technical operations were transferred to Clark International Airport in Clark Freeport Zone.
+On 6 February 2009, FedEx Express relocated its hub from the Subic Bay International Airport to the Guangzhou Baiyun International Airport in China.
+Ground and technical operations were likewise transferred to the Clark International Airport at the Clark Freeport Zone, Pampanga.
 FedEx's support company, Corporate Air, ceased all operations after the hub closure.